 Whatever format a candidate chooses, they are encouraged to submit an outline proposal (OPF).
-This is to provide support and guidance and whilst submission is recommended, it is by no means obligatory.
-Centres are reminded that the submission of an outline proposal does not constitute an entry.
+The provide support and guidance and whilst submission is recommended, it is by no means obligatory.
+Care reminded that the submission of an outline proposal does not constitute an entry.
 In their outline proposal, candidates should detail their: